talrasha007/co-stream-helper/README.md

 your_source_stream.pipe(ms);
 // NOTE: ms.pipe is invalid.

-// parallel param will allow you to process data parallelly, but the sequence of data may be changed, be careful.
+// parallel param will allow you to process data parallelly.
 // cs.object.each (cs.each with default opt { objectMode: true })
 // cs.string.each (cs.each with default opt { encoding: 'utf8' })
 ```